The Power of Dream Incubation

 They are probably right.

-And yet, each time I try to flatten myself into something more marketable, more singular, more easily understood, life gently refuses.
+And yet, each time I try to flatten myself into something more marketable, more singular, more easily understood, something in me stubbornly refuses.

 So instead, I have learned to follow the golden thread.